 Then there is this patent discovered by PatentlyApple, which shows Apple working on a new navigation system that builds on the AirPods Pro’s force sensor controls.
 It suggests the use of on-device capacitive sensors that, when tapped, enable a mode to perform in-air gestures.
 This would trigger different actions that could likely be assigned or customized in the settings.

 Apple AirPods Pro 2 battery and charging case

 With zero information out there on the AirPods Pro 2’s battery life, we can only go based on the rumors and what the original model has granted users, which, has been somewhat paltry.

-We do know iOS 14 will introduce new settings to improve battery life management on current and future AirPods models.
-On top of pop-up reminders to charge the AirPods when required, there will be Optimized Battery Charging, a feature designed to learn your charging routine and only charges to 100 percent when required to reduce battery aging.
+iOS 14 did introduce new settings to improve battery management such as notifications and Optimized Battery Charging, a feature designed to learn your charging routine and only charges to 100 percent when required to reduce battery aging.

 What we want from the Apple AirPods Pro 2

 We’re still far away from the AirPods Pro 2 coming out, but in the meantime, it doesn’t hurt to put together a wish list of advancements.
 A few concepts online have inspired some recommendations, though we think they might be out of the realm of possibility because Apple never really listens to the public.
 Hey, you never know.
 Take a look at what we want to see on the AirPods Pro 2.

 Adjustable ANC: Apple says that noise cancellation on the AirPods Pro adjusts at 220-times per second.
 That is a lot of activity and juice-sucking right there.
 The AirPods Pro 2 would only benefit from adjustable ANC, allowing users to manually tweak the ANC levels and preserve battery life when set below the max level.